grpc/proposal/A41-xds-rbac.md

 Because matching supports NOT, the matcher must still be processed even if a rule contains references to things that don't generally match; it is not trivial to "optimize out" the never-matching rules.
+Additionally, some matchers allow inverting the result of the match and this continues to hold true for fields that never match.
+For example, even though `metadata` never matches, if `invert` is set to true in `MetadataMatcher`, the result would be a match.

 The `header` field is not entirely 1:1 with gRPC Metadata, in part because which HTTP headers are present in Metadata is not 100% consistent cross-language.